vmware/terraform-provider-nsxt/website/docs/r/ip_block.html.markdown

 * `display_name` - (Optional) The display name of this resource.
 Defaults to ID if not set.
 * `description` - (Optional) Description of this resource.
 * `cidr` - (Required) Represents network address and the prefix length which will be associated with a layer-2 broadcast domain.
-Changing this setting on existing block will re-create the block.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this IP block.

 ## Attributes Reference